gtbjj/gtbjj.github.io/_posts/2016-11-22-Suburban-Dirtbag-Week01.md

 #### 2) Lessons Learned and Better Strategy:

 > Previously I thought I had planned things out really well.
 And, true, some things I did.
-However, the things that caught me most off guard was how much time I spent sleeping in my car even though I top-of-the-line camping gear (mostly this had to do with convenience and logistics).  *You never see the knockout punch coming.* That said, I sleep great on the futon / bed I built out of crash pads in my tunk / backseat.
+However, the thing that caught me most off guard was how much time I spent sleeping in my car even though I top-of-the-line camping gear (mostly this had to do with convenience and logistics).  *You never see the knockout punch coming.* That said, I sleep great on the futon / bed I built out of crash pads in my trunk / backseat.
 As an added bonus, I needed a storage unit to house the (removed) backseat(s) anyway, so that meant I didn't need to throw away all of my worldly posessions.

 > The only things that go with me everywhere are the bare essentials (clothes, climbing gear, camping gear, kitchenware and food).
 I've slept so well in my trunk that I've actually wondered where I was for a split second when I woke up.
 That is a world of difference from 100 nights of so-so sleep awkwardly crunched in the shotgun seat.

 #### 3) Proximity and Logistics: